jennifer-magpantay/expenses-manager/README.md

 ## Author

-Developed by Jennifer Magpantay and designed by [Maksym Kobets](https://dribbble.com/kobmax)
+Developed by Jennifer Magpantay and perfectly explained by by [Maximilian Schwarzmüller](https://twitter.com/maxedapps)

 **Reach me out**